Spousal Support and Alimony Lawyers in Georgetown, Delaware

 We can help you reach a resolution that meets your needs

 Issues involving alimony/spousal support can be frustrating and stressful.
 Reaching an agreement can be complicated, especially if the divorce is contentious.
 That’s why it’s important to have an experienced Georgetown attorney representing you.
-The Law Office of Edward C. Gill, P.A. can help.
+Gill, Welsh, and Chamberlain, P.A. can help.

 If you are getting divorced, you may not know what your options or your rights are concerning spousal support (also called alimony).
 Our lawyers have the experience, legal knowledge and resources needed to help you reach a resolution that meets your needs.
 We will guide you through the process every step of the way.

 The law firm people have trusted since 1983

 Certain spouses are eligible to receive spousal support in Delaware.
 These include spouses who had been financially dependent on the other spouse and those who don’t have enough financial resources to meet reasonable needs after the divorce.
 Other eligible spouses include those who are unable to become self-supporting through employment and those who have to stay home to take care of a child.

 When determining the appropriate amount of spousal support, courts consider many factors, including:

 - The time and expense needed for a spouse to receive any education and training needed to find employment

 - The spouse’s standard of living during the marriage